 When a prostate cancer has metastasised or spread, it has sent metastases elsewhere in the body, typically into the bones or lymph nodes.
-If the biological characteristics of the cancer and the risk factors give rise to suspicions that the cancer may have spread (metastasised) via the lymphatic system into the lymph nodes or, most commonly, into the bones, we will stage the cancer before making a final treatment decision.
+If the biological characteristics of the cancer and the other risk factors give rise to suspicions that the cancer may have spread (metastasised) via the lymphatic system into the lymph nodes or, most commonly, into the bones, we will stage the cancer before making a final treatment decision.

 In positron emission tomography-computed tomography (PET-CT), a radioactive tracer is used to examine metabolic differentiation in the body.
 Because the radioactive tracer seeks out hypermetabolic areas, such as cancer cells, a pronounced infiltration is deemed abnormal in an area where infiltrations are not usually found.
 Traditionally, staging has involved a contrast medium-enhanced CT scan of the whole body and a bone scan with a gamma camera.
-Often, the accuracy of cancer staging with CT can be improved through the use of radiotracers, such as 18-F choline.
+Often, the accuracy of cancer staging with CT can be improved through the use of radiotracers.
 Their use is based on the metabolism of prostate cancer.
 Sodium fluoride (NaF) is a sensitive tracer for bone scanning.

 The new tracer PSMA is particularly sensitive in identifying post-operative or post-radiotherapy recurrences of prostate cancer at very low PSA-levels, as well as the dissemination of early prostate cancer to lymph nodes, etc. The new tracer enables a more accurate diagnosis of prostate cancer.
 This means that the treatment can be better tailored using methods such as modern radiotherapy, promoting a good quality of life.
 Being able to accurately locate the cancer is also very important for the surgeon, e.g. when planning a prostatectomy.